Cuisine: Italian, French, Modern Australian

 Nougat Gelato, Brioche Doughnuts, Rhubarb Compote $15

-I instead I had to watch on as dessert was enjoyed.
-I did have a taste of the vanilla like gelato which paired beautifully with the stewed rhubarb which was a tad too sweet.
-The crunchy sugar coated brioche doughnuts were tasty.
-A nice combination of flavours.
+This was ordered last time and again this time around, so I had another taste of the the vanilla like gelato which paired beautifully with the stewed rhubarb which was perfectly balanced in sweetness.
+The crunchy sugar coated brioche doughnuts were delicious.

 Painted Bird Food Review Summary